Can USPS Tracking Numbers Be Faked?

 - Phishing websites designed to steal information.
 A link may prompt you to “log in” to your USPS account.
 Scammers can steal that username and password and use it to access other applications.

 - Inadvertent malware downloads.
-Links may prompt you to download a "USPS" app.
+These phishing scams may also prompt you to download a "USPS" app.
 The app looks legitimate at first glance but infects your phone with malware or spyware.
 You won’t be able to use your phone, and scammers will steal (and potentially sell) your information stored on it.

 - Requests for payments to release packages.
 You may be asked to pay a fee to “relinquish” your package.
 On the back end, scammers steal your financial data.